nschlia/ffmpegfs/INSTALL.md

 And your troubles should be gone.

-On Ubuntu use the same command with `apt-get` in place of `apt-get`.

 **"make check": all audio checks fail**

 Logfiles contain "bc: command not found", so the command line communicator is